azure-ad-b2c/samples/policies/allow-list-applications/readme.md

 To provide product feedback, visit the Azure Active Directory B2C [Feedback page](https://feedback.azure.com/forums/169401-azure-active-directory?category_id=160596).

 ## Scenario
-This policy checks to see if the client id in the OIDC request is on an allow list of applications ID's.
-If yes, the flow allows users to attemp sign in, sign up, else, a block page will be displayed with an customizable error message will be shown to the to the user.
+This policy checks to see if the client id in the OIDC request is on an "allowed list" of applications ID's.
+If yes, the flow allows users to attemp sign-in or sign-up, else, a block page will be returned with a customizable error message.

+Key components of this B2C custom policy:
+1. User journey steps 1 and 2 checks if the calling application client id is allowed, and will block sign-in sign-up if not allowed.
+2. A block page that simply shows the "you cannot access this application" message to the user - the message can be customized.
+3. Use of a technical profile "checkIfAppIsAllowed" that collects the incoming client Id (using a claims resolver {OIDC:ClientId}), and calls a claims transformation type LookUpValue, and returns true or false if the client Id is on the allow list.

 ## Implementation
 To implement this use case follow the following steps;
 1. Ensure you have followed the ["Get Started with custom policies"](https://docs.microsoft.com/en-gb/azure/active-directory-b2c/custom-policy-get-started) steps within the Microsoft documentation site.
-1. Change the refernces in the [Policy](policy/B2C_1A_SignUpOrSignin_checkAppId.xml) from "yourtenant.onmicrosoft.com" to the name of your B2C Tenant.
+1. Change the references in the [Policy](policy/B2C_1A_SignUpOrSignin_checkAppId.xml) from "yourtenant.onmicrosoft.com" to the name of your B2C Tenant.
-1. Update the OIDC-Contoso technical profile to reflect your azureAd tenant details as per the [Microsoft dcumentation](https://docs.microsoft.com/en-gb/azure/active-directory-b2c/identity-provider-azure-ad-single-tenant-custom?tabs=app-reg-ga#add-a-claims-provider).
+1. Update the ClaimsTransformation with Id="isAppAllowed" to reflect your list of allowed client id's.
+For more information about B2C claims transformations [Microsoft Azure AD B2C Claims Transformation documentation](https://docs.microsoft.com/en-us/azure/active-directory-b2c/claimstransformations).
-1. [Uplaod](https://docs.microsoft.com/en-gb/azure/active-directory-b2c/custom-policy-get-started#upload-the-policies) and run your policy.
+1. [Upload](https://docs.microsoft.com/en-gb/azure/active-directory-b2c/custom-policy-get-started#upload-the-policies) and run your policy.

 ## Notes